turingschool/mod-0-curriculum/session5/index.md

 What are some strategies that you have already been using to interpret error messages?

-### Program Specific Breakout Groups (20 minutes)
+### Instructor Breakout Groups (10 minutes)

-After watching a brief demo from the instructor, complete the following exercise with program-specific breakout groups:
+Watch a brief demo from the instructors who will give an introduction to the exercise below in program-specific groups.

+### Small Breakout Groups (10 minutes)

+Split into program-specific breakout groups and try the following exercise:

 <div class="try-it">
   <h3>Mythical Creatures: A Primer</h3>